rht-labs/tech-exercise/docs/1-the-manual-menace/3-ubiquitous-journey.md

     EOF
     ```

 5. Install the tooling in Ubiquitous Journey (only bootstrap, and Jenkins at this stage..).
 Once the command is run, open the ArgoCD UI to show the resources being created.
+(Refer back to step 4 of the last section '🐙 ArgoCD' if you need a reminder of how to open the ArgoCD UI.)
 We've just deployed our first AppOfApps!

     ```bash
     helm upgrade --install uj --namespace ${TEAM_NAME}-ci-cd .